syncfusion-content/xamarin-docs/Xamarin/Pdf-Viewer/Working-with-Scrollhead.md

 # Working with ScrollHead

-The scroll head in the PDF Viewer allows users to easily scroll through and navigate to destination page in the PDF document.
+The scroll head in the [Xamarin PDF Viewer](https://www.syncfusion.com/xamarin-ui-controls/xamarin-pdf-viewer) allows users to easily scroll through and navigate to destination page in the PDF document.
 ScrollHead always appears on the right side of PDF Viewer.

 ## Enabling and disabling ScrollHead